Samsung, Microsoft bring Xbox games to Galaxy devices, including Note 20 and Tab S7

 The new devices are designed to "work like a computer and play like a gaming console together," TM Roh, president and head of mobile communications at Samsung, said when announcing the new devices at Samsung's livestreamed Unpacked event Wednesday.

-The company will also offer a "gaming bundle" for its Galaxy devices, including a new controller and three prepaid months of Microsoft's $14.99 per month .
+The company will also offer a "gaming bundle" for its Galaxy devices, including a new controller and three prepaid months of Microsoft's $14.99 per month Xbox Games Pass Ultimate subscription.
 This will let people stream over 100 games to their phone over cellular or Wi-Fi connections when it launches Sept.
 15.

 "We're expanding our partnership with Samsung, introducing new experiences that enable your devices to work together seamlessly across work and play," Microsoft CEO Satya Nadella said in a statement posted to Twitter nearly eight hours after Samsung's event.

 Samsung isn't the only company that has pushed mobile gaming.
-Apple has highlighted the gaming capabilities of its iPhones, starting all the way back in 2008 when it began allowing developers its mobile chips are capable of delivering near-console quality gaming experiences.
+Apple has highlighted the gaming capabilities of its iPhones, starting all the way back in 2008 when it began allowing developers to publish programs in the App Store.
+These days, Apple talks about how its mobile chips are capable of delivering near-console quality gaming experiences.
 Last year, Apple also began offering its Apple Arcade subscription service, giving people access to more than 100 ad-free apps for $5 per month.

 Samsung will offer its Xbox cloud gaming app in its specialized app store when it launches.
 The service will also be made available to other people using devices powered by Android software.
 Microsoft said that while it plans to offer cloud gaming on as many devices as it can, it won't be available for Apple's iPhone at launch.

 CNET's Shara Tibken and Roger Cheng contributed to this report.